benbehringer/peopl/README.md

 PEoPL–Projectional Editing of Product Lines
 ==

 Notice that this branch is currently unstable.
-There are still problems if you use Windows (Mac and Linux should work okay-ish).
+There might be still problems if you use Windows (Mac and Linux should work okay-ish).

 At this point we have a stable version in the main branch that requires a modified version of MPS 3.4 (see http://peopl.de).
 This branch provides a more advanced version that does not require a modified version of MPS and supports mbeddr C (http://mbeddr.com) and Java.